Skip to main content

 Device supports Class-COFF

-Also set:
+Also configure:

-• Region to match your network (EU868 / US915 / …).
+• Region to match your network (EU868 / US915 / …)

-• Expected uplink interval to something realistic for your STICKER firmware configuration (helps ChirpStack with device management).
+• Expected uplink interval according to your STICKER firmware configuration

 3) Create an Application in ChirpStack